2021-22 Catalog (Archived Catalog)

 Any student against whom charges of misconduct have been filed shall be notified of the accusation of violation of the Code of Student Conduct, as provided in this Policy.

 In the event the Dean of Student Services determines there is cause to believe there may have been a violation of the Code of Student Conduct, the Dean shall determine whether the matter may be resolved informally, without a hearing.
 If the problem is not resolved informally, the Dean will refer the matter to the Student Conduct Review Board for a hearing.
 The Dean shall be responsible for the conduct of the hearings he/she holds, and for establishing the rules which shall apply for the particular hearing.
 The Dean shall inform the student of the rules which shall be applied.
-The hearing will be recorded utilizing a video camera for possible use during an appeal to the President and/or the Board of Trustees.
-The video will be disposed of immediately following any last appeal.
+The hearing will be recorded for possible use during an appeal to the President and/or the Board of Trustees.
+The recording will be disposed of/deleted immediately following any last appeal.

 The Student Conduct Review Board shall consist of one administrator, two student services personnel, one faculty member, and one student representative.
 The Dean of Student Services will call a meeting of the Student Conduct Review Board at a time arranged in consideration of the schedules of the student and the members, with avoidance of conflict with class schedules.
 The student will be notified of the scheduled time of the meeting in writing at least ten (10) business days prior to the meeting.
 The Student Conduct Review Board Chair may request other students or College staff members who have information relevant to this case to appear at the meeting of the Board.
 The student, victim, or instructor may also make such a request, and the Chair shall decide if such person(s) shall be permitted to appear.
 All meetings of the Student Conduct Review Board are closed.